 7. Magic Realism

-The setting is akin to Europe around the 50’s, presumably in Stockholm.
+The setting is akin to Europe around the 50’s, loosely based on Stockholm.
 The heroine is a witch.
 In the midst of traffic rushes and honking horns, Kiki narrowly escapes getting a ticket for flying too low on a broomstick and disrupting traffic.
 It all seems so laughable and precious, especially when she is the first and only witch who has set foot in that town in decades.
 Unlike many of Miyazaki’s renowned works, Kiki’s Delivery Service has a simple setting where people work, drive, and abide by laws.
 While it may lack the grandeur of Howl’s Moving Castle or Spirited Away, it’s certainly refreshing to see how naturally Kiki’s fits in with her world despite her eccentric position.
 Contrary to the depiction of reclusive witches in fiction, Kiki fulfills her goal by integrating into modern society, which is all made possible by the townspeople’s readiness to accept the reality of a flying witch in town.
 Kiki’s world’s unassuming attitude towards magic makes it a magical world in and of itself.

 6. Jiji the Cynic